yqx7150/RicianNet/README.md

 #reader should unzip the file named matconvnet-1.0-beta24.rar
 #your computer should have a successful matcaffe environment

-The Code is created based on the method described in the following paper:
+The Code is created based on the method described in the following papers:
 [1] Progressively distribution-based Rician noise removal for magnetic resonance imaging, ISMRM 2018, Oral.
 Authors: Q. Liu, S. Li, J. Lv, D. Liang
 [2] MRI Denoising using Progressively Distribution-based Neural Network, Magnetic Resonance Imaging, 2020.